openshift/geard/README.md

       access/
         gears/
           3f/
+            3fabc98341ac3fe...24/  # gear id
-            3fabc98341ac3fe...24  # softlink to a key
+              key1  # softlink to a public key authorized to access this gear

               The names of the softlink should map to an gear id or gear label (future) - each gear id should match to a user on the system to allow sshd to login via the gear id.
 In the future, improvements in sshd may allow us to use virtual users.

         git/
           read/
+            ab/
+              ab934xrcgqkou08/  # repository id
+                key1  # softlink to a public key authorized for read access to this repo

           write/
+            ab/
+              ab934xrcgqkou08/  # repository id
+                key2  # softlink to a public key authorized for write access to this repo

 License
 -------